Karna98/django-project/Django_REST_Framework_Notes.md

 # Notes

-Before Starting, read article about [Best Coding Practices For Rest API Design](https://www.geeksforgeeks.org/best-coding-practices-for-rest-api-design/)
+Before Starting, read the article about [Best Coding Practices For Rest API Design](https://www.geeksforgeeks.org/best-coding-practices-for-rest-api-design/)

 Link : [Django REST Framework](https://www.django-rest-framework.org/)

-Preview of what we have setup in Django Project
+Preview of what we have set up in Django Project
 ```
     In Django, we set up **projectX** and hook an application **xapp**.
     xapp is simple application which has following models